 For some, the clothes chair is home to worn clothes that aren’t dirty enough to wash nor clean enough to put back in the wardrobe.

-For others, the chair accumulates freshly laundered garments that never seem to find their way back to your drawers and closet.
+For others, the chair accumulates freshly laundered garments that never seem to find their way back to your drawers and wardrobe.
 After all, putting away your clothes can sometimes feel like too much effort.

 But while the clothes chair may provide a convenient temporary solution, it often transforms into a chaotic eyesore.